nebari-dev/nebari-docs/docs/docs/how-tos/configure-keycloak-howto.md

 In Keycloak, as with many admin tools, you start with an initial login user (`root`) that has the ability to administer and create new users.
 The `root` user is a Keycloak-specific user.
 It can only be used to login and manage the Keycloak identity management section of Nebari.

 :::warning
 Trying to login to JupyterHub using this `root` user will fail.
-Currently this is the only user specifc to the Keycloak admininstration console, therefore anyone wanting to add users, new groups, etc, will need to use this user and login here: `https://{your-nebari-domain}/auth/admin/`.
+Currently this is the only user specific to the Keycloak admininstration console, therefore anyone wanting to add users, new groups, etc, will need to use this user and login here: `https://{your-nebari-domain}/auth/admin/`.
 :::

 ## Change Keycloak root password